DerwenAI/ray_tutorial/README.md

   * What are the Ray core features and how to use them?
   * In which contexts are the different approaches indicated?
-  * Trade-offs (compute cost, memory, I/O, etc.) made
+  * When to make trade-offs (compute cost, memory, I/O, etc.) ?

 ### Course Outline